 Setting an achievable goal is much more difficult than you may think.
 Many goals feel achievable when you say them out loud, but it’s important to evaluate them to make sure that they really are.

-When you make a goal achievable, you are giving you and your spouse an assurance that the goal is within reach—no need for miracles.
-For example, if you make $60k a year and wish to pay off your car, this can be very possible if you’re contributing to your savings.
+When you make a goal achievable, you are giving yourself and your spouse an assurance that the goal is within reach—no need for miracles.
+For example, if you recently got a better-paying job and want to pay off your payday loans, this can be very possible if you’re contributing to your savings.

-Compare your spending and come up with a weekly or monthly contribution to your savings and give yourself ample time so you’re still able to eat and afford rent while you track expenses.
+Compare your spending and decide on a weekly or monthly contribution amount to add to your savings.
+Make sure you give yourself ample time so you’re still able to eat and afford rent while you track expenses.

 Realistic

-A realistic goal may seem like obvious criteria, but truly this can be tough.
 When you set a realistic goal, this means that in order to achieve it, you may need to give a few things up.
-Things like time, if you chose to work longer hours at work for overtime.
+Things like time, if you choose to work longer hours at work for overtime.
 Or even selling a valuable piece of property to continue contributing to your savings.

 Though sacrifice may be involved, it’s important to realize that you can achieve your goals if you are giving yourself realistic expectations.